-Bill is an engineer, and twenty years ago he ran into the same problem many people did back then.
+Bill is an engineer, and more than twenty years ago he ran into the same problem many people did back then.
 His new low-flow toilet didn’t flush cleanly every time.
 Even worse, after measuring the water use of this toilet, he found it actually guzzled 10 litres of water per flush instead of the 6 litres it was supposed to.
-Fast forward twenty years and Bill has turned his interest in toilet performance into a career.
+Fast forward 20+ years and Bill has turned his interest in toilet performance into a career.
 His company, Veritec Consulting, publishes verified toilet performance ratings for free online.
 This has forced manufacturers around the world to design toilets that work better and use less water.
 Veritec has made a big difference by shining a light on toilet reality, but you still need to be careful as you buy.
 Not all toilets have a good rating, even these days.

 Bill’s team uses a testing system that’s as close to reality as most people care to imagine.
 Probably too close.
 Measured cylinders of extruded soy bean paste (whats what you see to the left) are placed in toilets being tested.
 The toilets are flushed, then examined to see if any extrusion remains.
 The bare minimum level of acceptable performance is between 250 and 350 grams cleanly flushed.
 Toilet models that can handle 350 to 600 grams of “extrusion” are considered strong flushers.
 The ability to deal with 600 to 1000 grams makes a toilet eligible for induction into the “great flushers” hall of fame.